“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 Embroideries by Marjane Satrapi: Gosh golly I love Marjane Satrapi.
 This graphic novel struck my as being comparable to The Vagina Monologues in that it tells taboo women’s stories.
 It is far more funny than sad though.
 I like that it is an illustrated tale of behind-closed-doors, women-to-women conversations about their private lives.
 Marjane has a way of absolutely nailing tone, humor, and personality.

 The Times I Knew I Was Gay by Eleanor Crewes: Like with Feelings For Days, this book makes me think I should try to make an Olivia-esque equivalent and try to get it published.
 I thought this book was cute and vaguely relatable, but It wasn’t what I wanted it to be/ thought it could be.
-I want to see a gay coming out graphic novel that is pee my pants funny, and that has far more of a wide ranging emotional appeal.
+I want to see a gay coming out/ coming of age graphic novel that is pee my pants funny, and that nails specificities and nuance.
 Like The 2000s Made Me Gay.
 Only in graphic novel form.
 I want the drawings to capture emotions Allie Brosh style.
 This wasn’t that, but I do like having more gay comics in my home.

 Wolfpack by Abby Wombach: I read this because I read Glennon Doyle and thought to myself, I should read her wife’s writing too!
 It was a motivational commencement speech, but didn’t leave me changed the way This Is Water did.
 I did appreciate the fact that this book made me aware of how much less professional woman athletes get payed in comparison to professional male athletes, and all the shitty gender bias crap that the United States Woman’s National Soccer Team has faced/ continues to face.